Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.Attributes.md

 Order of initialization

+##### Remarks

+This method returns the order to execute in the list of initialization.

 <a name='P-Bb-ComponentModel-Loaders-IApplicationBuilderInitializer-Type'></a>
 ### Type `property`

 ##### Summary

 Return the type of service that should be passed by argument

+##### Remarks

+This method returns the type of service that should be passed as an argument.

 <a name='T-Bb-IBusyService'></a>
 ## IBusyService `type`